The North Downs ridge, a haunted pool, unusual churches and traces of an industrial era in the Tillingbourne valley

 Continue on the other bank for 700m, with the last 250m being alongside the Navigation after the main river meanders away to the east.
 At St Catherine's Lock turn left to cross the Navigation again and turn right through a metal kissing gate onto the riverside path.
 In 300m go through a small wooden gate and past some cottages.
 Follow the path across a weir over the main river and round to the left to go through another part of the water meadows.

 After a section along a boardwalk ignore a footpath off to the right and keep ahead up a slope.
-At the top go through a gate and turn right onto a track (Dagley Lane).
-Follow this past allotments and over the railway line, with a road bridge and Shalford station visible off to the left.
-Follow the track round to the left, towards the A281; if you keep left across a patch of grass (passing a scout hut) you will reach this busy road near some pedestrian lights.
-Cross the road and bear right across another small patch of grass to meet Station Approach.
+Go through a gate at the top and turn right onto a track (Dagley Lane), going past allotments and over the railway line, with a road bridge and Shalford station visible off to the left.
+Follow the track round to the left, towards the A281; keep left across a patch of grass (passing a scout hut) to reach this busy road near some pedestrian lights.
+Cross the road and bear right across another small patch of grass, passing Station Approach.

 If arriving by train from Guildford, cross the footbridge to exit from Platform 2.
-Go up the short Station Approach road, joining the route from Guildford station.
+Go up the short Station Approach road and turn left, joining the route from Guildford station.

-At the end of Station Approach turn left onto a short link road going past a parade of shops to the A248.
+Follow a short link road past a parade of shops to the A248.
 Cross the main road at the pedestrian crossing and turn left, also crossing Chinthurst Lane.
 Continue along the left-hand side of a common, staying near the main road and later passing a pond on the right.
 At the end of the pond cross back over the A248 and continue on a signposted footpath alongside a row of cottages, gradually moving away from the main road.

 Follow this tarmac path across Station Road and through Shalford Common on a wide strip of grassland between woods.
 This leads into a driveway where you go past a few houses.
 Follow the lane round to the left and gently downhill, crossing a stream at the bottom of the dip.
 In a further 150m the lane turns left but you veer right to continue in the same direction on a fenced path between playing fields.